assert-lab/assert-lab.github.io/index.md

   <h1 style="color:#154734;">Howdy!</h1>

   <p class="titleline">
-    Welcome to the <strong>AS²ERT Lab</strong> (<strong>A</strong>I for <strong>S</strong>afe <strong>S</strong>oftware <strong>E</strong>ngineering and <strong>T</strong>esting) at the University of Texas at Dallas (UTD).
-Our broader research goal is to develop methods that help build reliable and safe software systems.
-Much of our work focuses on automated program analysis, testing, debugging, and repair.
-In particular, we study how modern AI techniques, including LLMs and agentic systems, can be used responsibly to improve software safety and quality at scale.
+    Welcome to the <strong>AS²ERT </strong> (<strong>A</strong>I for <strong>S</strong>afe <strong>S</strong>oftware <strong>E</strong>ngineering and <strong>T</strong>esting) Lab at the University of Texas at Dallas (UTD).
+Our mission is to advance the safety and reliability of software systems through novel automated techniques.
+We pursue research across program analysis, testing, debugging, bug localization, and repair, leveraging modern AI techniques, including LLMs and agentic systems, to advance automated software engineering.
 </p>

   <p class="titleline" style="margin-top:10px;">